telerik/ajax-docs/api/server/Telerik.Web.UI/RadToolBarItem.md

             by the ImageUrl property will be used.
 Use "~" (tilde) when referring to images within the current ASP.NET application.

+###  HoveredCssClass `String`

+Gets or sets the Cascading Style Sheet (CSS) class applied when the user moves the mouse
+            over the toolbar item.

+#### Remarks
+By default the visual appearance of a hovered toolbar items is defined in the skin CSS
+            file.
+You can use the HoveredCssClass property to specify unique appearance for the toolbar item when it is hovered.

+###  HoveredImageUrl `String`

+Gets or sets the path to an image to display when the user moves the
+            mouse over the item.

+#### Remarks
+Use the HoveredImageUrl property to specify the image that will be
+            used when the user moves the mouse over the item.
+If the HoveredImageUrl property is set to empty string the image specified by the ImageUrl property will be used.
+Use "~" (tilde) when referring to images within the current ASP.NET application.

+###  ID `String`

+The ID property is reserved for internal use.
+Please use the Value property or
+            use the Attributes collection if you need to assign custom data to the item.

+###  ImagePosition `ToolBarImagePosition`

+Gets or sets the position of the item image according to the item text.

+###  ImageUrl `String`

+Gets or sets the path to an image to display for the item.

+#### Remarks
+Use the ImageUrl property to specify the image for the item.
+If
+            the ImageUrl property is set to empty string no image will be rendered.
+Use "~" (tilde) when referring to images within the current ASP.NET application.

+###  Index `Int32`

+Gets the zero based index of the item.

 ###  OuterCssClass `String`

 Gets or sets the Cascading Style Sheet (CSS) class applied on the outmost element (<LI>).